Benefits Of Eating Honey

 Honey serves many purposes, including as a sweetener, cough suppressant and even as a natural disinfectant.
+Health benefits include contributing to weight loss, wound healing and a safer alternative for people with heart disease.
 Whether used to sweeten tea, spread on top of fresh bread or eaten daily by the spoonful, it's one of natures most delicious and healthy condiments.
 A few of the top benefits of honey (including, most importantly, raw honey) are outlined below.

 Healthier Source of Sweetness